juSt-jeLLy/Ethonline/AVAIL_FEEDBACK.md

 - when I search for "Simulation" on docs.avail.org there is no mention of what details I'll get, how to use it, etc.
 <insert screen shot>
 - when I search for "simulation" on github, its only mentioned in code, not the docs.
+Issue 4: Missing Simulation Documentation and Handling Guidance

+there is no mention of what details/parameters the simulation returns, how to use the response object, or which fields are available (e.g., fees, gasSupplied, caRoutingFee, estimatedTime, route, etc.).
+Additionally, the documentation doesn't explain that simulations can fail even when the actual transfer/bridge function succeeds.
+Developers need clear guidance on:
+1. All available simulation response parameters and their structure
+2. How to extract and use specific fields from the simulation result
+3. Best practices for handling simulation failures (since they don't guarantee transaction failure)
+4. When to treat simulation as advisory vs. blocking

+This creates confusion as developers must console.log() the entire response object to discover available fields, and may incorrectly block transactions when simulations fail.